-Weather today: Heavy downpour in Mumbai, flight and trains services hit
+Mumbai rains: Over 500 people struck in Mahalaxmi express rescued; IAF, NDRF deployed

 Mumbai, July 27: Mumbai woke upto heavy rainfall on Saturday which has caused waterlogging in several parts of the city and suburbs.
+The India Meteorological Department (IMD) has issued an orange alert in the city, which signifies that authorities should be alert and ready to prepare for a severe situation.

+Mahalaxmi Express is trapped near Badlapur about 72 Kms from Mumbai due to heavy rain.
+7 Navy teams, 2 helicopters of Indian Air Force, 2 Military columns have been deployed along with local administration.
+2 more military columns are on the way.
+The situation is under control.

 So far there have been 11 cancellations, 8 go around and 9 diversions at the Mumbai airport.
 The PRO of the airport has announced that operations have been resumed.